 Véronique Hélénon is a historian whose area of expertise is the African Diaspora with a special emphasis on its French-speaking dimensions and the Caribbean.

 A Fulbright alumna, she taught at various institutions including NYU, Columbia University, Florida International University and UMass-Boston.

 She has published articles and book chapters on the African Diaspora, Colonialism, and French Hip-Hop.
 She is the author of French Caribbeans in Africa: Diasporic Connections and Colonial Administration, 1880-1939 (Palgrave, 2011).

 Dr. Eve Graves

-DIRECTOR OF EDUCATION AND FORMAL TRAINING PROJECTS
+AND FORMAL TRAINING PROJECTS

 Dr. Eve Graves is a graduate of Spelman College.
 She began her professional academic career at The College of William and Mary in Williamsburg, VA., where she received several awards, published several articles, and was elected to head a national professional organization.
 Dr. Graves was awarded a Teaching Fellowship from the Carnegie Center for Teaching and Learning at Stanford University.
 At the end of her final residency at the Carnegie Foundation, Dr. Graves decided to pursue work as an intercultural pedagogue by accepting a teaching position at the prestigious Xiamen University in China.
 She lived and successfully taught Western Theatre History and Literature in China for four and a half years.